nathaniel-mahieu/warpgroup/README.md

 ### Parameters:
 * xr.l: a list() containing an xcmsRaw object for each sample in the order of @filepaths
-* sc.max.drift: The maximum drift in scans between samples.
-Determines how large a region surrounding the group is extracted in order to include any features which were not detected.
+* rt.max.drift: The maximum retention time drift in seconds expected for a peak in the data set in scans.
+Used when setting the boundaries for looking for missing peaks.
-* ppm.max.drift: The maximum drift in ppm between samples.
+* ppm.max.drift: The maximum mass drift expected for a peak in the data set in ppm.
+Used when setting the boundaries for looking for missing peaks.
 Determines how large a region surrounding the group is extracted in order to include any features which were not detected.
-* sc.aligned.lim: The maximum difference two sets of transformed peak bounds can exhibit before being split into different groups.
+* rt.aligned.lim: Peak bounds after alignment are considered to describe the same region if they are within this limit.

 ```r
 # Parallel Backend Setup